-- Students will be granted their bachelor's degree when they complete all the undergraduate requirements; they are undergraduate students until that point. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All admission requirements of the receiving graduate school and the degree/concentration must also be met before matriculation. (see Admission on page 13).
+- Students will be granted their bachelor's degree when they complete all the undergraduate requirements; they are undergraduate students until that point. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All admission requirements of the receiving graduate school and the degree/concentration must also be met before matriculation. (see Admissions).
 Note that licensure programs have more specific requirements.